 - The priests carrying the box were told to step into the water and that it would part before them.
 The leaders of this bunch of cowboys couldn’t even prepare their workers for what was ahead by telling them they would have to swim.

 - When the waters did part, it still looked very slippy on the riverbed but no ‘caution wet floor’ or ‘slip hazard’ signs were put out.
-The people had to wade through mud to get to their promised land and we need to make it clear to those in charge that flat, solid paths are really what is required.
+The people had to wade through mud to get to their promised land and we need to make it clear to those in charge that flat, solid paths are really what is required to avoid accidents.

 Joshua, who is the person leading the crossing clearly should be prosecuted under the Health and Safety act 1485BC.